codeadamca/laravel-blade-cms-journal/README.md

 ## Model

-We need a new model to define the `entries` table relationships, etc...
-The model scaffolding that Artisan provides is sufficient, no changes needed.
+We need a new model to define the `entries` table relationships and rules.
+The model scaffolding that Artisan provides is sufficient.

 1. Create a new `Entry` model: